dcchambers/dcchambers.github.io/_posts/2018-04-12-git-for-sysadmins.md

 require running a full PHP/SQL setup like Mediawiki, and it doesn't have the costs of an enterprise setup like Confluence.

+You can also write documentation (or textbooks, guides, etc) with [Gitbook](https://www.gitbook.com/)!
+You can tie Gitbook into a Github account and write documentation in Markdown.
+This is one model that allows a team to collaborate and for write simple, elegant documentation, that is also easy to share with others.

 ### Prototyping and Data Visualizations

 As a system administrator you might find yourself tasked with quickly deploying